tatp22/linformer-pytorch/README.md

-        emb_dim=128, # If you want the embedding dimension to be different than the channels for the Linformer causal=False, # If you want this to be a causal Linformer, where the upper right of the P_bar matrix is masked out. convolution=False, # Instead of a linear layer, perform 1d convolution instead, with a stride and kernel size of n/k ).cuda() x = torch.randint(1,10000,(1,512)).cuda() y = model(x)
+        emb_dim=128, # If you want the embedding dimension to be different than the channels for the Linformer causal=False, # If you want this to be a causal Linformer, where the upper right of the P_bar matrix is masked out. convolution=False, # Instead of a linear layer, perform 1d convolution instead, with a stride and kernel size of n/k ff_intermediate=None, # See the section below for more information ).cuda() x = torch.randint(1,10000,(1,512)).cuda() y = model(x)